tokuhirom/Minilla/README.md

 # FAQ

-- Why don't you provide plugin support?
+- Why don't you provide plug-in support?

     If you want to pluggable thing, it's already exist dzil :P And if you like a behavior like Minilla, you can use [Dist::Milla](http://search.cpan.org/perldoc?Dist::Milla), the sister project of Minilla.